1. An overview of the most common types of shirt printing methods

 Create top-quality shirts with Gelato's finest printing technique

-Explore the world of shirt printing with Gelato, where sophisticated printing techniques bring your designs to life.
+Explore the world of various types of printing for shirts with Gelato, where sophisticated printing techniques bring your designs to life.
 Gelato offers direct-to-garment (DTG) printing, ideal for detailed, color-rich designs.
 The print quality provided by the DTG method results in a superior, appealing, and long-lasting finish.

 The flexible nature of DTG printing lets you implement a wide array of design options, resulting in a more expansive catalog for any budding or seasoned print enthusiast.